Grand Prix Cycliste de Montréal

 The Grand Prix Cycliste de Montréal is a one-day professional bicycle road race held in Montreal, Quebec, Canada.
 Its first edition was held on September 12, 2010, as the final event in the 2010 UCI ProTour.

 The Grand Prix Cycliste de Montréal and the Grand Prix Cycliste de Québec, held two days earlier, are collectively known as the "Laurentian Classics".
 In 2014, Simon Gerrans became the first to achieve the "Laurentian Double" by winning both the Grand Prix Cycliste de Québec and the Grand Prix Cycliste de Montréal in the same year.
 In 2018, Michael Matthews became the second cyclist to achieve this.

 The race uses a hilly circuit around Mount Royal, similar to that used at the 1974 UCI Road World Championships, 1976 Summer Olympics and other previous races.
 In 2024, organisers noted that they wished to stage a women's race in future, potentially as part of the UCI Women's World Tour.
+In September 2026, the 2026 UCI Road World Championships will be held on a similar course to the race.